In This Article

 Oh, blackheads.
 Let us count the ways we hate you.
 You pester our skin with tiny black pinprick blemishes that are equal parts stubborn and exasperating.
 It seems like no matter how diligent we think we're being with our skincare routine, there are always a few rogue blackheads that refuse to leave our pores, littering the skin across our nose, chin, or forehead.
-They just sit there, taunting us.
-"Will you stop at nothing?" we yell while shaking our fists to the sky and waiting for our pore-extracting face mask to work its magic.
+They just sit there, taunting us while we wait for our pore-extracting face mask to work its magic.

 As far as anti-blackhead skincare goes, we've tried our fair share.
-Some products have worked wonders (like select retinol serums and an under-the-radar Nordic Silt Mask), while others have left much to be desired.
+Some products have worked wonders (like select retinol serums and an under-the-radar Detoxifying Silt Gelee Mask, $60), while others have left much to be desired.
 One of our all-time favorite blackhead-removing product categories, though, has to be our varied collection of glycolic acid exfoliators.
 According to experts, our love of glycolic acid is founded on reason because the powerful skincare ingredient is basically the closest thing there is to a blackhead magic eraser.

 According to Heather Wilson, licensed esthetician and director of brand development at InstaNatural, "Glycolic acid is an incredibly effective ingredient for reducing and clearing blackheads because it is an alpha hydroxy acid with a smaller molecule, which means it can penetrate deeper into the pores to dissolve excess dirt, sebum, and pore-clogging skin cells.
 While that action alone helps to dissolve the oil and dirt that causes blackheads, it also supports cell turnover, which means your skin is creating new, healthier skin cells at a more rapid pace, which results in clearer skin."